-While the Rocky Mountain National Park was designated in 1915, it took until 1974 before the Rocky Mountain National Park Wilderness was recommended as a Wilderness Area and was only designated as one in 2009.
-At almost 250,000 acres, the Rocky Mountain National Park Wilderness is one of the most expansive Wilderness Areas, and it is due to its size that it enjoys a wide range of climates and wildlife.
+While the Rocky Mountain National Park was designated in 1915, it took until 1974 before the RMNP Wilderness was recommended as a national wilderness area and only designated in 2009.
+At almost 250,000 acres, the Rocky Mountain National Park Wilderness is one of the most expansive in Colorado.
+Due to its size that it enjoys a wide range of climates and wildlife.

 Geographically, the Rocky Mountain National Park is one of the most diverse in the National Park System.
 It has elevations ranging from 7,000 to 14,000 feet and climates that vary from mellow to arctic cold.
-As such, depending on where you are within the wilderness, you can enjoy views like alpine tundra or lush meadows and forests.
+As such, depending on where you are within the wilderness, you can enjoy views like the alpine tundra or lush meadows and forests.

-The large size of this wilderness and range of its environments also mean that wildlife in the wilderness is not only abundant but also highly diverse.
-Typical elk, moose, and bighorn sheep all call the Rocky Mountain National Park Wilderness their homes, but so do many predatory animals such as wolves, bears, and bobcats.
+The large size of this wilderness and the range of environments also means that wildlife in the wilderness is not only abundant but also highly diverse.
+Typical elk, moose, and bighorn sheep all call the Rocky Mountain National Park Wilderness their homes, but so do many predatory animals such as mountain lions.

 Anglers are also in luck as several headwaters of important rivers can be found within the wilderness, all stocked with lovely fish.
-With such a huge wilderness to explore, the Rocky Mountain National Park Wilderness will surely have something to be enjoyed by everyone.
+With such a huge region to explore, the Rocky Mountain National Park Wilderness will surely have something to be enjoyed by everyone.